govau/design-system-components/FAQ.md

 ### What code standards do I need to follow for a pull request?
-while we want to be open to the community and allow collaboration to happen without barriers, we do follow a strict set of [rules](https://github.com/govau/uikit#checklist-and-browser-support) for code that ends up into the UI-Kit.
+While we want to be open to the community and allow collaboration to happen without barriers, we do follow a strict set of [rules](https://github.com/govau/uikit#checklist-and-browser-support) for code that ends up into the UI-Kit.
 It would be a great help if you could test or specify what you have tested against that list.
 Please also work with the code style, not against it.

 ### Where can I get help implementing the UI-Kit with my project?
-We currently have a community on [slack](http://guides.service.gov.au/join-slack/) and [github](https://github.com/govau/uikit).
-If you’re working on a specific implementation with a javascript framework or content management system there may also be communities external to the UI-Kit.
+We currently have a community on [Slack](http://guides.service.gov.au/join-slack/) and [Github](https://github.com/govau/uikit).
+If you’re working on a specific implementation with a JavaScript framework or content management system there may also be communities external to the UI-Kit.

 **[⬆ back to top](#contents)**